paulio11/P4-Squigl-Twitter-Clone/README.md

 ![Sent messages](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-mod-users.png)

 ### Unimplemented Features

+If possible I would have liked to have implemented the following features:
+- A dark mode theme.
+- The ability to post other media such as videos including YouTube embeds.
+- A server side trending hashtags list.
+The current implementation is built with JavaScript that runs client side.
+- Improvements to the user pages, including a gallery of their shared images, and a list of their liked posts.
+- Reposts would notify the author of the original post.
+- Further styling.
+In my opinion this still looks too much like a Bootstrap website, even though there are almost 700 lines of CSS code!
+- Inline private messaging.
+Replies to messages appearing as a conversation thread instead of individual separate messages.

 ## Technologies

 ### Main Languages Used

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 - [HTML5](https://en.wikipedia.org/wiki/HTML)
     - The HTML is found in the [templates directory](https://github.com/paulio11/project-4/tree/main/templates).